mbloem/kedro-mlflow-demo/README.md

 # Kedro + MLflow Demo

+This is a demo of how Kedro & MLflow can be used together, based on the instructions provided in [this article](https://medium.com/@QuantumBlack/deploying-and-versioning-data-pipelines-at-scale-942b1d81b5f5#).
+The demo is based on the example Iris project that Kedro optionally provides during creation of a new Kedro project.

+This project was created to serve as a demo for [a meetup talk](https://www.meetup.com/Data-Science-and-Analytics-West-Michigan/events/270553236/).

 ## Overview

+This is a Kedro+MLflow project.
-This is your new Kedro project, which was generated using `Kedro 0.16.1` by running:
+It was generated using `Kedro 0.16.1` by running:

 ```
 kedro new
 ```

+Then, a couple of MLflow files (`MLproject` and `conda.yml`) and the `mlruns` directory were added to the project per the example [here](https://medium.com/@QuantumBlack/deploying-and-versioning-data-pipelines-at-scale-942b1d81b5f5#).
+Some MLflow code was also added in `src/kedro_mlflow_demo/pipelines/data_science/nodes.py` to log models, results, etc.

-Take a look at the [documentation](https://kedro.readthedocs.io) to get started.
+Take a look at the [Kedro documentation](https://kedro.readthedocs.io) and the [MLflow documentation](https://mlflow.org/docs/latest/index.html) for more help getting started.

+The remainder of the readme is mostly what Kedro provides when creating a new project, with a few small changes regarding MLflow integration.

 ## Rules and guidelines